aplteam/MarkAPL/Files/LeanPubExtensions.md

 dropLeadingBlanks←{(∨\' '≠⍵)/⍵}
 ~~~

-Note that in the code block above the `leanpub-*-insert` strings both show and have no effect, meaning that they have not been processed.
-This is because there is an escape character (`\`) in front of them in the document itself.
+Note that the leanpub-*-insert strings in the code block above are visible but have no effect due to an escape character (\) before them in the document itself.

-Without the escape character this would have been the result:
+Without the escape character, the result would be:

 ~~~
 life←{↑1 ⍵∨.∧3 4=+/,¯1 0 1∘.⊖¯1 0 1∘.⌽⊂⍵)